 The aim of this policy is to promote regular attendance for all pupils at school and to ensure that effective systems are in place for dealing with absence.
 Promoting regular attendance is part of creating an effective school, which is committed to raising the levels of achievement for all of its pupils.
-This policy was drawn up following consultation with the attendance team and the school Education Welfare Officer (EWO) and is based on the most recent guidance from the Department of Education and Cambridgeshire County Council.
+This policy was drawn up following consultation with the attendance team and the Local Authority Attendance Officer (LAAO) and is based on the most recent guidance from the Department of Education and Cambridgeshire County Council.